 Which other jurisdictions would similarly accept what is in essence a waiver of due process if ex parte communications are held is open to question.
-For example, some would argue that the U.K. Human Rights Act of 1998 should be viewed as precluding a waiver of procedural fairness.
-The recent decision of the court in Hong Kong in Gao Haiyan v.
-Keeneye Holdings Ltd. is the first case that dealt with the enforcement of an award under the New York Convention which was challenged because there had been ex parte settlement talks by a member of the tribunal with one of the parties.
-It suggests an analysis the courts can adopt to enforce foreign arbitration awards even if they present med-arb facts that might not be consistent with local requirements.
+For example, some would argue that the U.K. Human Rights Act of 1998 should be viewed as precluding a waiver of procedural fairness.17 The recent decision of the court in Hong Kong in Gao Haiyan v.
+Keeneye Holdings Ltd. 18 is the first case that dealt with the enforcement of a med-arb award under the New